dsccommunity/ConfigMgrCBDsc/README.md

   to use when connecting to the Internet.
 - **[String] ProxyAccessAccount** _(Write)_: Specifies the credentials to use to authenticate with the proxy server.
+  Setting ProxyAccessAccount = '' will reset the proxy to use system account.
 - **[String] Ensure** _(Write)_: Specifies whether the system site server is present or absent.
   - Values include: { Present | Absent }